Deposits

 • batcherHash (bytes32): A versioned commitment to the batch-submitter(s) currently operating.

 • overhead (uint256): The L1 fee overhead to apply to L1 cost computation of transactions in this L2 block.
-The overhead value is dropped as it is no longer used in the Ecotone L1 fee formula.

 • scalar (uint256): The L1 fee scalar to apply to L1 cost computation of transactions in this L2 block.